RISHABHAGRAWALZRA/Ethereum_Wallet/README.md

 This application let you interact with your Ethereum account on different network(including Test Networks).
 Think of it like an internet banking app – without the bank.
 Your wallet lets you read your balance, send transactions and connect to applications.
 Its very easy to use this app , A person having no knowledge of blockchain can also use this.

 By taking care of security measure, There is no centralised server to store your (precious) credendials.
-So its completely safe to use this app
+So its completely safe to use this app.

 ## Features